-The next meeting of the Central Lancashire group will be on Monday, 9th October, 2017 - 7.00 pm at Dice and Donuts.
-Please note new venue - in Butler St., opposite the side entrance of Preston Railway Station.
+The next meeting of the Central Lancashire group will be on Monday, 12th March, 2018 - 7.00 pm at Dice and Donuts, (opposite the side entrance of Preston railway station).
 We meet every second Monday of the month.
 Why don't you come along and see if you like us?

 A new website designed to co-ordinate anti-fracking news and activities over the north west region.